gosub-io/engine_v2/docs/traits.md

 The engine consists of a lot of different traits that are used to define the behavior of the engine.
 This allows us to create a more modular design where we can easily swap out implementations of certain parts of the engine.
 It also allows us to fix issues that can arise when certain crates depend on each other.

-A trait is usually accompanied with generics.
+A trait is usually accompanied by generics.
 This allows us to define the behavior of the trait in a more flexible way.
 For instance, the `Document` trait is defined as follows:

 ## ModuleConfiguration

-The main configuration of the engine is done through the ModuleConfiguration trait.
+The main configuration of the engine is done through the `ModuleConfiguration` trait.
 As a user agent, you will define the behavior of the engine by implementing this trait.
 The trait is defined as follows:

 ```rust
 pub trait ModuleConfiguration: